MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 > **F.** Ventral view with anterior to the right.
 > Scale bar 20 cm.

 The cervical vertebra designated V is the most anterior of these that have been prepared, and is tentatively assigned to position 6 in the vertebral column (Migeod's mC8).
-It cannot be C5 (mC9), as that element remains in jacket M. It is unfortunately in very poor condition, and consequently could not be entirely removed from its jacket.
+It cannot be C5 (mC9), as that element remains in jacket JM.
+It is unfortunately in very poor condition, and consequently could not be entirely removed from its jacket.
 It lies on its left side, so that the right lateral aspect is visible.

 The maximum height is 40 cm, measured from the tip of the neural spine to a baseline drawn between the parapophysis and the the posterior margin of the centrum.
 The preserved length of the vertebra when the photographs were taken was 57 cm.; however, the most posterior part of the centrum is missing, and would likely have increased the length by 5 cm or so.
 The cotyle can therefore not be measured, and cotylar eccentricity and aEI cannot be calculated.
 This vertebra has crumbled further since the photographs were taken, and the subsequent breakage in the middle of the vertebra has misleadingly increased the apparent length by about 6 cm.